Safe Drinking Options for Pregnant Women

 Herbal Teas

-Pregnancy-related symptoms including nausea, indigestion, and insomnia can be relieved by drinking herbal teas such as those made with ginger, chamomile, and peppermint.
-However, before attempting any herbal cure, speak with your doctor.
+Pregnancy-related symptoms including nausea, indigestion, and insomnia can be relieved by herbal teas such as ginger, chamomile, and peppermint.
+Some women also navigate these symptoms with knowledge from broader guidance on managing morning sickness.
+However, before trying any herbal remedy, speak with your doctor.

 Milk

 Calcium and protein, which are essential for the development of a baby's bones and muscles, are found in plenty in milk.
-Almond, soy, or oat milk are plant-based or lactose-free milk substitutes that you can use if you're intolerant to lactose.
+Almond, soy, or oat milk are plant-based or lactose-free alternatives if you're intolerant to lactose.

 Smoothies

 A excellent approach to get a wide range of nutrients is through smoothies.
-For a tasty and nutrient-rich beverage, blend together fruits, veggies, Greek yogurt, and a small amount of almonds.
-You can easily alter them to suit your dietary requirements and preferences.
+For a tasty and nutrient-rich beverage, blend fruits, veggies, Greek yogurt, and a handful of nuts.
+They’re easy to adapt to individual dietary needs and preferences.

 Infused Water